 We aim to meet the highest standards whenever we collect or use your personal information.
 We therefore take any complaints very seriously and if you wish to make a complaint, you should in the first instance contact our Data Protection Officer using the contact details provided below.

-If you are not satisfied with our use of your personal information; our response to an exercise of your rights or; if you believe that we are in breach of our data protection obligations you should in the first instance contact our Data Protection Officer using the contact details provided below.
+If you are not satisfied with our use of your personal information; our response to an exercise of your rights or; if you believe that we are in breach of our data protection obligations, you should in the first instance contact our Data Protection Officer using the contact details provided below.

 If this does not resolve your complaint to your satisfaction you have the right to lodge a complaint with the Information Commissioners Office at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.